Skip to main content

 I’m referring to mainframes, of course, which are too often misunderstood as outdated.

-In the quest to meet market shifts and customer demands, while protecting against new cyber risks daily, organizations are looking for effective ways to optimize their mainframe environments while integrating across multiple hybrid IT platforms.
+In the quest to meet market shifts and customer demands, organizations are looking for effective ways to optimize their mainframe environments while integrating across multiple hybrid IT platforms.
+That’s no small feat.

 DevSecOps is a set of practices and tools that aim to improve the speed, quality and security of software delivery by integrating development, security and operations teams.